 You may be dissatisfied with the progress of an IT project.
 An app is not being developed fast enough or the delivery of a site takes too long.
 Perhaps you are not properly informed of the progress of a project, which gives you insufficient insight into the tasks that you have outsourced.
 That is why you might consider transferring an IT project to another party.
 That is easier said than done.
 These five tips should help you make the transfer run smoothly.

 Take your time

 First of all, it is necessary that there is enough time to transfer from the old to the new developer.
-This called a ‘retrospect’.
-It is important to consider each aspect of the transfer, so that the problems encountered by the previous party become clear.
+This is called a ‘retrospect’.
+It is important to consider each aspect of the transfer so that the problems encountered by the previous party become clear.
 This creates room to improve the processes and the new collaboration will also be able to bear fruit.

 If that room is not given, then the new party will in some cases be forced to restart the entire project.
-This doesn’t only cost more time and money, but there is also the risk that certain things will be done twice (and that would be shame).
+This doesn’t only cost more time and money, but there is also the risk that certain things will be done twice (and that would be a shame).

 Ensure that a transfer is as complete as possible

 A development agency would like to receive the design and user stories during a transfer.
 These are called the backlog or epics, depending on the methodology used by the agency.
 This describes – per step – how the user experiences an app or site.
 For example, if you have forgotten your password, you will receive an email with a link where you can reset the password.
 This also requires certain things “at the back” of the app or site.
 The more detailed this is documented, the faster and more efficient the transfer can be organized.

 In addition, it makes sense to describe which APIs and which libraries are used.
 A new development agency also likes to have access to the code base and the server where the current project is running.
 All these things are not a requirement, but it makes a transfer easier.